antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ### Improve the Prompts

-Theorically, you can use any prompts to generated those QR Codes.
+Theoretically, you can use any prompts to generate those QR Codes.

 To help the QR codes more blend in, we find that it's helpful to include some fluidity or fragmented items into the prompts, such as: